Lambert's problem in orbital dynamics: a self--contained introduction: Lambert's problem

 where the integration constant $-2\pi t_0/\mathcal{T}$ follows from the convention on setting the initial position at the perihelion (or periapsis), where the angle $\phi$ vanishes.
 This equation is known as Kepler's equation.

 The quantity $2\pi(t-t_0)/\mathcal T$ appearing on the right hand side of \eqref{eq:Kepler} has \textit{angular} units (recall that $2\pi=360^\circ$ is the angular measure of a circle in radians) and is called the \textit{mean anomaly}.
-It is sometimes denoted by $M$ in the literature however, we will not follow that convention in the text.
 It can be interpreted as the angular position of a fictitious body that moves with constant angular velocity $2\pi/\mathcal T$ around a circular orbit of radius $a$.
+It is sometimes denoted by $M$ in the literature.
+To avoid confusing it with the mass of the attractive center, we will not follow this convention in the text and will write out the full quotient explicitly instead.
 The fact that the mean anomaly is an angular measure that varies linearly with time enables the use of time intervals as proxies for angular displacement.
 If the \textit{actual} angular displacement $\phi$ from the center of the ellipse is sought for, it can be obtained from the mean anomaly by solving Kepler's equation.
 The angular displacement associated with the focus--centered polar coordinates $(r,\theta)$ can be obtained then from the eccentric anomaly from equation \eqref{eq:cosphi}.